 Some dogs need a bit more than praise as a reward.
 This is where the single retrieve comes in place.
 If a dog gets praise and a retrieve as a reward for doing their work, they will generally obey commands smoother, due to the higher reward.
 The trick is developing drive for the retrieve….they have to enjoy the retrieve if it is going to be the reward.

 3) The third course is obedience with electric collar conditioning.
 This course is for dogs around 7 months of age and older that have numerous bad habits, and/or are out of control.
-The first 4 weeks of this course is spent going over obedience with a slip lead, while the final 2 weeks are spent conditioning the dog with the e-collar so they understand the entire concept of collar corrections.
+The first 4 weeks of this course are spent going over obedience with a slip lead, while the next 2 weeks are spent conditioning the dog with the e-collar so they understand the entire concept of collar corrections.
+The final time is spent enforcing all commands with multiple handlers and distraction dogs.
 This course covers sit, heel, come, down and "OK", for the release command.

 Finally, some dogs have been allowed too much freedom, pushing boundaries to the limit.
 This lands them in boot camp.
 Over years of doing obedience work on many dogs, the success rate varies.
 As owners, you have lots of homework to do when your dog returns home.
 Owners must be super consistent, doing lots of sessions with the dog.
 You must ensure that the lead is on, and pressure is applied accordingly, along with praise (remember, this is usually a dog with many bad habits, and numerous memories on how they think things should work).
 The issues occur when your dog returns to home territory, where they can challenge quite a bit.
 Some owners do not apply the correct amount of leash pressure.
 This usually ends up with a testy, mischievous dog.
 When an e-collar is used, pressure applying is much easier, as there is no need for a physical tug or correction on the owners part.
 The older, more mischievous dogs take to it much better.
 Therefore, the positive results are much higher when it comes to the dog doing their obedience on their home turf with distractions.